 EAS MA students are encouraged to participate in extracurricular activities such as language tables, student organizations, film showings, lecture series, discussion groups, conferences and symposia, community outreach and service activities.
-The East Asian Studies Center alone offers approximately 200 events annually for students to experience East Asia outside the classroom.
+The East Asian Studies Center alone offers approximately more than 100 events annually for students to experience East Asia outside the classroom.
 Additionally, there are more than 80 student organizations on campus focused on East Asia, covering everything from anime to calligraphy and more.

 The Ohio State University also offers excellent facilities for students, including:

 OSU’s new Thompson Library, opened in 2009, offers students state of the art research and library services.
 The East Asian Studies collection of the main library contains nearly 300,000 volumes, 60,000 microforms and 1,500 serial titles.